-Our recommendation is to always choose ONE main source of SEO guidance – and stick to it like glue.
+Our recommendation is always to choose ONE primary source of SEO guidance – and stick to it like glue.
 Find an author you like, follow their advice, and see if you get anywhere.
 The only way to know that your “Guru” knows his stuff is to test their methods for yourself.
 Though we’d love to be that source of guidance, we still recommend limiting your information intake to one agency or provider regardless of who you choose.
 At least try to stick to a “one-at-a-time” strategy.
 If the first person you follow doesn’t work out, move on to the next best option.
-The worst thing you can ever do is put your eggs in multiple baskets at the same time – or even worse, hire multiple agencies.
-Wires are going to become crossed over time – and then you’ll be putting out fires as the SEO penalties from Google stack up.
+The worst thing you can ever do is put your eggs in multiple baskets simultaneously – or even worse, hire numerous agencies.
+Wires will become crossed over time – and then you’ll be putting out fires as the SEO penalties from Google stack up.

 Another warning about self-taught learning would be to watch out for out-of-date sources like SEO blogs & articles.
 For example, you might come across a website that lists a method you want to put into practice for your business, but you miss the fact that the post date is from 2009.
 Why is that so bad, you might ask?
 Well, any “cutting-edge” methods that may have worked well back in 2010 will likely be of zero use to your website today in 2021.
 Google makes significant updates to their PageRank Algorithm weekly!
 Understandably, most people running a business have little to no extra time to read an SEO blog every day to keep up with the latest best practices.

 Double-Check EVERYTHING When You’re Doing SEO on Your Own